pldmgg/Sudo/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/0w4exgcant21qx6h/branch/master?svg=true)](https://ci.appveyor.com/project/pldmgg/sudo/branch/master)

 # Sudo
-Create an Elevated PowerShell Session as any user that you have credentials for

-IMPORTANT:
+Sudo for PowerShell!
+From a non-privileged PowerShell Session, run one-off commands, scriptblocks, or enter an interactive PSSession with 'Run As Administrator' privileges!
+If you have credentials for a different user account, you can switch to that user as well.

-* Functions in this Module will NOT run in a PowerShell Session that was already launched using 'Run As Administrator'
+IMPORTANT: Functions in this Module will NOT run in a PowerShell Session that was already launched using 'Run As Administrator' (with the exception of the `Restore-OriginalSystemConfig` function)

 ## Getting Started